-Like Orna, Naama, Rami and Ziva, nineteen 19 students from out of the 24 that joined participated in the program, took part in the youth movements, most of them as instructorcounselors, with many assuming central positions in the movements and even in most key positions.
-Seven of them were active in providing social and educational services prior to their military serviceduty, .
-These pre-army experiences typically focused onwhich were usually deal with youth and community work.
+Like Orna, Naama, Rami, and Ziva, 19 students out of the 24 that participated in the program, took part in youth movements, most of them as counselors, with many assuming central positions in the movements.
+Seven of them were active in providing social and educational services prior to their military duty.
+These pre-army experiences typically focused on youth and community work.

-After their military service nineteen 19 of the participants were actively engaged in education and social welfare in different various settings.
-Nine of the 14 women (out of 14) have served as teachers-soldiersduring their military service or during their national volunteer service teachers, not Not all of them thought to makehad anticipated making teaching their life profession for life, but this these experiences moved them closer to the field of teaching.
-Consequently, twenty-three23 out of the 24 students were (of 24) were engaged in teaching and education before prior to joining the program.
+After their military service, 19 of the participants were actively engaged in education and social welfare in various settings.
+Nine of the 14 women served as teachers during their military service or during their national volunteer service.
+Not all of them had anticipated making teaching their life profession, but these experiences moved them closer to the field of teaching.
+Consequently, 23 out of the 24 students were engaged in teaching and education prior to joining the program.

-While all the participants in the Revivim program express had established significant degree of closenesslinks to education and teaching in general, the picture situation regarding the focus on Bible and teaching Bible seems turned out to be more complex.
-Orna, as mentionednoted, sought a specificspecifically wanted to focus on teaching history.
-A quarter fourth of those joining the program participants said that had they not enrolled in without the program they would choose have chosen to study in other facultiesuniversity departments, such as like natural sciences, social sciences, arts or law and but not necessarily the humanities and certainly not in the Bible departments.
+While all the participants in the Revivim program had established significant links to education and teaching in general, the situation regarding the focus on Bible and teaching Bible turned out to be more complex.
+Orna, as noted, sought a specific focus on teaching history.
+A fourth of the program participants said that had they not enrolled in the program, they would have chosen to study in other university departments, such as natural sciences, social sciences, arts, or law, but not necessarily the humanities, and certainly not in the Bible department.

-We cannot knowIt's impossible to tell how many people were exposed to the ads recruitment advertisements in the newspaper, or to the universities various university and colleges' bulletin boards, or saw advertising on the Internet or receivedget phone calls or get an emails and read itthem.
-It seems that only those who are were already close to the world of education and teaching on the one hand, and in one way orsome fashion were intrigued by Bible study, listened sympathetically to the possibility to offerof submitting their candidacy to the program.
-In deliberating about the Revivim program, aAll of these candidates have facedhad to face critical decisions, which are not easy thatwould affect have implications on their lives, at least for the next nine years, if not for longermore.
-However, this is was only the beginning of the process, and the decision whether to choose commit to the teaching profession will would have to undergo go through several more considerations.phases.
+It's impossible to tell how many people were exposed to the recruitment advertisements in the newspaper, or to the various university and college bulletin boards, or saw advertising on the Internet or received phone calls or emails and read them.
+It seems that only those who were already close to the world of education and teaching on the one hand, and in some fashion were intrigued by Bible study, listened sympathetically to the possibility of submitting their candidacy to the program.
+In deliberating about the Revivim program, all of these candidates had to face critical decisions which would have implications on their lives for the next nine years, if not for longer.
+However, this was only the beginning of the process, and the decision whether to commit to the teaching profession would have to go through several more phases.

 External motivations to choose teaching

-As we have seen, the Students students joining who enrolled in the program had already made some moves stated at least half a head in the world of teaching and education.
-What will would cause them to walk one-steptake the next step forward and decide to enter into this world?
-It seems that in the middle are several factors would be relevant, including theirderived from the surrounding environment, immediate environment environment, such as- family and friends, their broader surroundings, - and their more distant environment, such as - their social and cultural background; all - and these are can be considered as factors in their considerations deliberations of whether to step forward, or to step back.
+As we have seen, the students who enrolled in the program had already made some moves in the world of teaching and education.
+What would cause them to take the next step forward and decide to enter this world?
+It seems that several factors would be relevant, including their immediate environment, such as family and friends, their broader surroundings, and their more distant environment, such as their social and cultural background; all these can be considered as factors in their deliberations of whether to step forward, or to step back.